chrishenri/rw3d_manual/docs/source/inputs.rst

   +------+-------------------------------------------------------------------------+--------------------+----------------------------------------------------------------------------------------+

 **Example**: Advective displacements are simulated.
 The Eulerian scheme is used to interpolate velocities.
 Darcy fluxes in x, y and z directions are provided in a respective netcdf file.
+The porosity is spatially distributed and defined in a text (ascii) file.

 ::